When it comes to exploring new places, I like traveling by car best and being on the road to Prescott Arizona with your kids.

 My husband nearly swerved off the road, it seemed that big!

 We were excited to get out and see him up close.

-Other fun road trips include visits to Arizona Apache Trail Drive, Milwaukee and Chicago as well as Iowa, Nebraska with kids, Wyoming and Utah.
-Tucson Attractions Make It One of America’s Favorite Places and Phoenix Airport Guide
+Other fun road trips we’ve been on include visits to Arizona Apache Trail Drive, Las Vegas with kids, Visiting the Hoover Dam, Tour Amazon Fulfillment Center ~ Free Warehouse Tour as well as Iowa, Chicago, Nebraska, Wyoming, Utah, What to do at the Grand Canyon in the Winter and Tucson Attractions Make It One of America’s Favorite Places and Phoenix Airport Guide

-Prescott has a number of fun attractions that are designed for the whole family to enjoy.
+Prescott has a number of fun attractions that are designed for the entire family to enjoy.

 If you are there in the summer months, you will likely see some Phoenix residents enjoying Prescott to escape the heat.
 While it’s a relatively close drive — less than two hours away — it’s a world away temperature-wise in the summer.